tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Ontology engineers and developers working on semantic web applications or data validation systems;
 - Standards developers seeking to align other vocabularies with BDQ Core;
 - Implementers generating or consuming RDF data that describes BDQ Core Tests or their results;
-- Researchers modeling use cases for biodiversity data quality assessments.
+- Researchers modeling Use Cases for biodiversity data quality assessments.

 Readers should be familiar with ontology concepts, RDF/OWL syntax, and open world reasoning.

 ### 1.3 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.

 #### 1.3.1 Distributions for bdqffdq: